Vyralmarketing/Dre-Williams-Recruiting/_policies/terms-and-conditions.md

 **4\.
 TRADEMARKS**

-ABC Limited's stylized name and other related graphics, logos, service marks and trade names, collectively and any portion thereof used, are the trademarks of ABC Limited and may not be used in whole or in part, in any manner, without permission in connection with any third-party products or services.
-Other trademarks, service marks and trade names, whether registered or unregistered, may appear on or in ABC Limited Materials and are their respective owners' property.
+{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }}'s stylized name and other related graphics, logos, service marks and trade names, collectively and any portion thereof used, are the trademarks of {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} and may not be used in whole or in part, in any manner, without permission in connection with any third-party products or services.
+Other trademarks, service marks and trade names, whether registered or unregistered, may appear on or in {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} Materials and are their respective owners' property.